songkai19/sw_usb_audio/doc/rst/apps.rst

 The reference applications supplied in ``sw_usb_audio`` use the framework provided in ``lib_xua`` and provide qualified configurations of the framework which support, and are validated, on an accompanying reference hardware platform.
+Additionally, the ``app_usb_aud_template`` application is a minimal starting point for custom hardware designs on xcore.ai.

 These reference design applications customise and extend this framework to provide the required functionality.
 This document will now examine in detail how each of the provided applications customise and extend the framework.